hhucn/discuss/README.md

 ### Testing

 Tests can be found in `test/discuss/*_test.cljs`.
-These tests are automatically executed when running an interactive environment.
-Or run them manually with:
+These tests are automatically executed when running an interactive environment but currently need to be compiled in a separate process:

-    lein cljsbuild test
+    lein cljsbuild auto test

 The tests require [phantomjs](http://phantomjs.org/) (`$ pacman -S phantomjs`).